 - You get hit with more space debris.
 Large planets have large gravity, and that means lots of space rocks are coming your way.
 All those extra impacts mean that you may have lots of metal earlier in your development than a species on an Earth-sized planet would.

-- You never invent the compass.
+- You never invented the compass.
 The compass only works on Earth because Earth has a relatively strong magnetic field and it’s the only one around.
 Most giant planets have giant magnetic fields, and these would drown out anything from your moon.
 This might slow down exploration of your moon.

 - You have a higher rate of mutation.
 I’m not sure about this one, but I’ll mention it anyway: Gas giants spew out lots of radiation.
 All that radiation is going to increase the rate of mutation on your planet.
 This might be an advantage or a disadvantage.

 - You have lots of places in space nearby to visit.
 Earth has a moon.
 Beyond that, there’s nothing for millions and millions of miles.
 But if you are on a gas giant’s moon, there’s a good chance you’ve got other moons that are pretty nearby.
-This means you get multiple Apollo program-style missions to your nearest neighbors (plural).
-This might be incredibly beneficial, as these moons might provide stepping stones to the other planets in your solar system (assuming you have some).
+This means you get multiple Apollo program-style missions to your nearest neighbours (plural).
+This might be incredibly beneficial, as these moons might provide stepping stones to the other planets in our solar system (assuming you have some).

 - You have a harder time communicating with your satellites.
 Gas giants are noisy places – they make a lot of radio waves.
 Communicating with our satellites is pretty easy because nothing nearby makes much radio noise.
 But with a gas giant on your doorstep, the story might be different.